On the left, the SharePad window. On the right, that same window shared into Google Meet at full size.

 How do I share my iPad screen on Zoom, Google Meet or Teams?

 Plug your iPad into your Mac over USB and SharePad opens a clean window showing its screen.
-In your call, choose “Share window” and pick SharePad from the list — the same way you’d share any app.
+In your call, choose “Share window” and pick SharePad from the list, the same way you’d share any app.
 There’s no mid-call setup, and it works in Zoom, Google Meet and Microsoft Teams.
+See the full step-by-step guide.

 Do I need to install anything on the iPad?